Southampton-RSG/2021-11-1-socobio-crs/novice/shell/07-additional-exercises.md

 Will output `3`.

+The `-d` argument specifies, within quotes, the delimiter that separates the columns on each line, whilst the `-f` argument indicates the column (or columns) you wish to extract.

 > ## Filtering our output {.challenge}
 >
 > Let’s extend our pipeline to extract a specific column of data from each of our newly copied files.